LeonLow97-Sandbox/docker-and-kubernetes-bootcamp/ckad/kodekloud/01-core-concepts.md

 ## Key Capabilities of Deployments

-Deployments are desiogned to handle production needs that simple replica sets cannot manage alone:
+Deployments are designed to handle production needs that simple replica sets cannot manage alone:

 - **Rolling Updates**: This allows you to upgrade your application to a newer version **seamlessly**.
 Instead of taking the whole app down, Kubernetes upgrades instances **one after the other**, ensuring users are never cut off during the process.
 - **Rollbacks**: If a recent update causes an unexpected error, a Deployment allows you to **undo the change** and roll back to a previous, stable version of the application.